 Men’s Breakfast: 3rd Thursday of the month at 7:30 AM.
 Locations announced via newsletter & bulletin.

 Book Club: 2nd Thursday of the month at 7 PM, church library (2nd floor).
-See the 2017 Book Club Pamphlet, listing selections.
-Book Club Pamphlet, 2017 (amended)
+See the 2018 Book Club brochure, listing selections.
+Book Club, 2018

 Faith Circle (Presbyterian Women): 4th Monday of the month, 2 PM, Fellowship Hall (Sep. thru May)